TasneemFarag121/cypress-testing-automation-task/README.md

 ### UI Steps

 UI flakiness is present in the tests, which may affect the stability of UI interactions during test execution.
+This issue not only impacts the reliability of the tests but also poses a challenge in writing and designing the framework.
+Specifically, the inconsistent behavior of the authentication process has led to varying results: for some test runs, the authentication works correctly, while for others, the authentication process fails due to asynchronous issues.
+This inconsistency has made it difficult to proceed with writing and refining the code and test cases effectively.

 ### Test Data